German yields drop as economic, health concerns curb EU summit euphoria

 "Markets will remain on high alert, and investors will just look to park their money in safe bonds with carry."

-Carry is a phrase used in markets to describe a trade where investors borrow short-term money to invest in higher-yielding assets, pocketing the difference.
+Carry is a phrase used in markets to describe a trade where investors borrow at low rates to invest in higher-yielding assets, pocketing the difference.

-Germany's 10-year bond yields dropped 1.5 basis points to -0.474%, a move mirrored by other high-grade government bond such as those of Netherlands and France.
-DE10YT=RR, NL10YT=RR, FR10YT=RR
+Germany's 10-year bond yields dropped two basis points to -0.48%, a move mirrored by other high-grade government bond such as Dutch and French debt.

-That low was hit after European Union leaders clinched a historic deal on a massive stimulus plan for their coronavirus-throttled economies in the early hours of Tuesday, after a fractious summit lasting almost five days.
+That low was hit after EU leaders clinched a deal on a massive stimulus plan for their coronavirus-throttled economies in the early hours of Tuesday, after a fractious summit lasting almost five days.

-Demand for euro zone government bonds was also being driven by worries around the Brexit transition period ending without any deal between Britain and the EU, analysts said.
+Demand for euro zone government bonds was also being driven by worries over the Brexit transition period ending without any deal between Britain and the EU, analysts said.

+As a result, a German auction of long-dated debt received good take-up, with over 3 billion euros of demand allowing the country's debt agency to sell 1.26 billion euros of 30-year Bunds.
+(Reporting by Abhinav Ramnarayan; editing by Alex Richardson, Larry King) ((Abhinav.Ramnarayan@thomsonreuters.com; 0044 751 745 1044;)) Keywords: EUROZONE BONDS/ (UPDATE 1)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.